Chattr Developer Platform

 /oauth/token - Runtime webhook posts:

-/webhooks/:appId/:token - Management APIs:
+/widgets/:appId/:token - Management APIs:

 /api/apps/*